Green Bean Casserole

 Instructions

-- 3. Bake for 25 minutes or until the bean mixture is hot and bubbly.
+- Place the dish in the oven and bake for 25 minutes, or until the mixture is hot and bubbling around the edges.

 Notes